 This gluten-free dairy-free spritz cookie recipe is so much fun for the kids!
 They look great and taste fantastic.
-They are Paleo and have very few ingredients.
+They are Paleo too and have very few ingredients.

 I have been wanting to put together a recipe that would be really good Paleo Christmas cookies and work for a wintry-themed party.
 Well, these are also Frozen themed!
 They are great for the next Frozen-themed birthday party or just for fun!
 What little girl does not want these cookies to share with others?!